VoxDroid/KemonoDownloader/CONTRIBUTING.md

 # Contributing to KemonoDownloader

 Thank you for your interest in contributing to KemonoDownloader!
-We welcome contributions from the community to help improve this tool for downloading content from Kemono.su.
+We welcome contributions from the community to help improve this tool for downloading content from Kemono.cr.
 Whether you’re fixing bugs, adding features, or improving documentation, your efforts are greatly appreciated.

 ## Table of Contents
 - [Community Guidelines](#community-guidelines)